seedubjay/seedubjay.github.io/_posts/2021-01-11-21st-century-privacy.md

 We instinctively use these structures to frame our thoughts and turn vague, principled arguments into tangible questions about human relationships -- _"Am I comfortable with Kate or Dave knowing this thing about me?"_.

-However, the world is rapidly becoming far more inhumane, and the way we approach these questions must change with it.
+However, the world is rapidly becoming far more inhuman, and the way we approach these questions must change with it.

 ### A surge in data